AndyButland/UmbracoPersonalisationGroupsCore/ReadMe.md

 - 3.2.2
     - Completed implementation of criteria based on Umbraco member information.
 - 3.2.3
     - Removed use of depreciated methods that were removed in Umbraco 11, allowing support for the package on that version.
+From [PR #8](https://github.com/AndyButland/UmbracoPersonalisationGroupsCore/pull/8)
+    - Hooked up the tracking of pages viewed and number of visits to cookies.